-Read our full Helix mattress review.
+Read our full Helix Midnight mattress review.

 Finding the right mattress can take a fair amount of time and energy.
 Finding the right mattress to support your fibromyalgia may feel like trying to find a needle in a haystack.
 No worries, we have done the searching for you.
 But before you buy, you may want to know more in order to make an informed choice.
 Below is a guide to what you’ll need to know.

-In this guide, we’ll cover
+In this guide, we’ll cover:

 Fibromyalgia and sleep have a close relationship.
 Sleep disturbances are a common symptom of fibromyalgia, both trouble falling and staying asleep that can require medication to manage.
 The primary symptom of fibromyalgia, pain throughout the body in muscles and joints, can greatly interfere with sleep.
-When sleep is compromised, it increases pain which can create a vicious cycle.
+When sleep is compromised, it increases pain—which can create a vicious cycle.

 Since fibromyalgia is not curable, finding a way to manage both sleep and pain are essential to the treatment of the disorder.
 This is where a good mattress comes in.

-Read More: Best Mattresses for Arthritis and Best Mattresses for Menopause
+Related: Best Mattresses for Arthritis and Best Mattresses for Menopause

 To work well for fibromyalgia, a mattress must have enough cushion, contouring, and support to take most, if not all, of the pressure off your body.
 The type of mattress that does this best is foam based, either memory foam or latex.
 They might be made entirely of foam or may have a top portion that is foam with a different base.
 Without a good foam like memory foam you are not likely to get the kind of total body support needed.